-Occasionally, and often without conscious effort, we command attention for the wrong reasons and find ourselves darting around conversationally, nervously backtracking thinking quickly on our feet of ways to restore equilibrium and wishing it was possible to simply disappear.
+Occasionally, and often without conscious effort, we command attention for the wrong reasons and find ourselves darting around conversationally, nervously backtracking thinking quickly on our feet of ways to restore equilibrium and wishing it was possible to disappear.

 Fundamentally, confident people command attention, and here's the thing; intelligence does not come into the equation.
-Assuming we have knowledge, there are certain physical actions we can take to influence the subconscious minds of others in such a way to make them sit up and listen and equally there are incredibly subtle signals you can start to observe in others, we call these "tells".
+Assuming we know, there are certain physical actions we can take to influence the subconscious minds of others in such a way to make them sit up and listen and equally there are incredibly subtle signals you can start to observe in others, we call these "tells".
 That will help you gauge how your ideas and insights, proposals and requests are received.
 Your audience may say one thing, but their body language is saying the opposite.

 1. Get in their space

-Charismatic, confident people, meet others in their space.
-It is vital to be client-focused so when meeting someone for the first time, step forward first to shake their hand, not the other way round.
+Charismatic, confident people meet others in their space.
+It is vital to be client-focused, so when meeting someone for the first time, step forward first to shake their hand, not the other way round.

 2. Stay physically still

 Some of us tend to move our heads too often when we speak.
 If the head is still or moved slowly; it reveals that whoever is speaking is serious, confident and authoritative.
-Continuously moving one’s head with constant ducking and darting eye movements indicates someone under threat and of a lesser status.
+Continuously moving one’s head with constant ducking and darting eye movements indicates someone under threat and of lesser status.

 3. Exude confidence to boost your status

 We mentioned above the word "status".
-Here we offer a cautionary note, being perceived as a higher status than your boss, colleagues or clients might not always be a good thing.
+Here we offer a cautionary note, being perceived as higher status than your boss, colleagues or clients might not always be a good thing.
 Equally being considered of lower status can be detrimental to your success.
 Before purposefully manipulating your perceived status to command attention, be mindful of others and the situation you are in, then determine the appropriate level to benefit you most.